-- Review: the department is responsible for maintaining the Offshore Petroleum Incident Coordination Framework (the Framework), which includes regular desktop reviews of the Framework.
+- Review: the department is responsible for maintaining the Offshore Petroleum Incident Coordination Framework (the Framework), which includes a desktop review of the Framework each time the OPICC is activated but not less frequently than every 24 months.
 The outcomes of these reviews may require revisions to the Framework as appropriate. - Exercise: the Framework will be exercised with participants from key agencies approximately every 24 months.
 The department will coordinate the activation of the OPICC, in conjunction with other government or industry exercises where possible. - Training: in order to build and maintain an ongoing strategic response capability (including crisis management) the department promotes learning and development opportunities for OPICC members and members of the department's Crisis Management Team.

-LEVEL Strategic
+LEVEL